ellysh/l2bot/README.txt

-Open the fishing.au3 file in text editor and specify values of the next variables: kFishingWindowPos - coordinates of the "Fishing" window kFishingColor1, kFishingColor2 - colors of the couple pixels of "Fishing" window to detect its existance kSkillWindowPos - coordinates of the icon with skill in the "Fishing" window (this icon is hint) kSkillReelColor - color of the Reeling skill icon kSkillPumpColor - color of the Pumping skill icon kFishingKey - hotkey of the "Fishing" skill (by default F1) kSkillPumpKey - hotkey of the "Pumping" skill (by default F2) kSkillReelKey - hotkey of the "Reeling" skill (by default F3)
+Open the fishing.au3 file in text editor and specify values of the next variables: kFishingWindowPos - coordinates of the "Fishing" window kFishingColor1, kFishingColor2 - colors of the couple pixels of "Fishing" window to detect its existance kFishHealthPos - coordinates of the fish's health bar kFishHealthColor - color of the full fish's health bar (by default blue) kFishingKey - hotkey of the "Fishing" skill (by default F1) kSkillPumpKey - hotkey of the "Pumping" skill (by default F2) kSkillReelKey - hotkey of the "Reeling" skill (by default F3) kFishShotKey - hotkey for fish shot usage (by default F12)

 Perform next actions before start fishing:
 1. Place you character near the water where you can use "Fishing" skill
-2. Wear the fishing rod and bait for beginners (bot is not working with professional bait)
+2. Wear the fishing rod and any bait

 You can launch and stop bot as any others L2Bot scripts:
 Alt+F2 - grab Lineage 2 client window